 Here’s a short list of some great tools able to make your team collaboration effective.

-Chanty is a simple team chat for seamless communication and collaboration powered by AI.
+Chanty is a simple team chat for seamless communication and collaboration.
 We help small teams to become more productive by featuring instant messages with an unlimited searchable history, robust file sharing and uniting notifications from multiple services in a single place.

 On a mission to humanize business processes Chanty goes even further.
-The AI algorithm predicts responses saving you time spent on typing.
 Workflows bring structure to conversations allowing team members to coordinate important tasks in a more efficient way.
 Audio and video calls, voice transcripts and integrations with popular services transform Chanty into a powerful business tool.

 Slack is a team messenger with an impressive list of collaborative tools.
 Your team can benefit from unlimited file sharing and search and archiving (up to 90-day message history in the free plan), integrations with services like Google Drive, Box, Dropbox, Asana, and Salesforce; project management tools such as JIRA, Trello, and Asana; Bitbucket, GitHub, and GitLab repository hosting services, IFTTT applets, social media platforms like Twitter and LinkedIn, and more.
 Slack also offers voice and video calling, screen sharing, and collaborative note-taking features.
 Additionally, Slack now has built-in workflows, automation, and app creation tools to streamline team processes and custom integrations.